se-edu/se-book/uml/objectDiagrams/objectStructures/q-tick-correctStatement.md

 <img src="{{baseUrl}}/uml/objectDiagrams/objectStructures/images/exerciseDiagram.png" height="140" />
 <p/>

 - [ ] a.
-This is a class diagram.
+This can be a class diagram.
 - [ ] b.
-This is an object diagram.
-- [ ] c.
-This can be a class diagram or an object diagram.
+This can be an object diagram.
-- [ ] d.
-This is an architecture diagram.

 <div slot="answer">

-- [ ] a.
-This is a class diagram.
-- [x] b.
-This is an object diagram.
-- [ ] c.
-This can be a class diagram or an object diagram.
-- [ ] d.
-This is an architecture diagram.
+(b)

 Explanation: Only object diagrams have underlined class names.
-The underline means ‘an instance of the given class’.
+The underline means 'an instance of the given class'.

 </div>
 </question>